kokathy5/CMST385/README.md

-# CMST 385 Principles of WEb Design and Technology
+# CMST 385 Principles of Web Design and Technology
 Website for my Projects